The Surreal Diversity of the Tunicates

 tiny tunicates joined in a rubbery "tunic."
 The colony is propelled by the combined pulsations of

-millions of individuals, with some species known to exceed fifty feet in total
+hundreds or even millions of individuals, with some species known to exceed fifty feet in total

 length.
 Most pyrosomes are spectacularly luminescent, said to produce the brightest and most